 Just hours before the start of Google I/O 2013, multiple reports have appeared suggesting that Google is going to introduce a music streaming service like Spotify later today.
 Google’s music ambitions are no secret and the company has been working with labels for months, trying to get them on board.
-Now, the company has finally signed deals with Universal Music, Warner Music and Sony Music to start offering a streaming service on both YouTube and Google Play, reports
+Now, the company has finally signed deals with Universal Music, Warner Music and Sony Music to start offering a streaming service on both YouTube and Google Play, reports The Verge quoting sources in the music industry.

 The deals with Sony and Universal, which are the two biggest record labels, will give Google access to creations from artists like Bob Dylan, Alicia Keys, Lil Wayne, Rihanna, and Jay-Z.